-The COE, Sir Antonio Pappano and Lisa Batiashvili
+Sir Antonio Pappano, Lisa Batiashvili and Veronika Eberle

 13-24 May 2018

 This will be our second project with Sir Antonio Pappano, with whom we worked for the first time in March 2016.
-Together, we travelled to Italy, France and Belgium and performed works by Bizet, Fauré, Mozart, as well as Richard Strauss’s oboe concerto featuring Lisa’s husband and former principal oboe of the COE, François Leleux.
+On that occasion we had the pleasure of touring together in Italy, France and Belgium in performances of works by Bizet, Fauré and Mozart, as well as Richard Strauss’s Oboe Concerto featuring former principal oboe of the COE, François Leleux as soloist.